programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 sentences
 ```

+The output is given as a a character vector, a one-dimensional R object consisting
+only of elements represented as characters.
-Notice that the output consists of a character vector with each sentence in a separate
+Notice that the output pushed each sentence into a separate
 element.
 It is possible to pair the output of the sentence tokenizer with the word tokenizer.
 If we pass the sentences split from the paragraph to the `tokenize_words` function, each
 sentence gets treated as its own document.
 Apply this using the following line of code